We’re about to share our secret(s) on how to create a hassle-free Social Media calendar with you. If you…

 One strategy is to create weekly topics and expand on a specific subject throughout a whole week.
 This could be something that’s happening in the media, or related to an awareness day/week like mental health awareness week or even an old topic that aligns with your values that you believe needs extra attention (e.g. have we talked enough about the gender pay gap yet?!).

-if you want to learn more about how you can strategically choose and manage topics to effectively, take our 2-hours workshop and learn how to Enhance your Social Media calendar.
+If you want to learn more about how you can strategically choose and manage topics effectively, take our 2-hour long workshop and learn how to Enhance your Social Media calendar.

 Pick a frequency and stick to it.